Zimbabwe African National Union - Patriotic Front

-Mnangagwa's faction also known as the 'hardliners' comprised of ' the old guard' with members that have dominated Zimbabwe’s political scene since the 1980s.
-Some of the members allegedly supporting Mnangagwa are Jonathan Moyo and Patrick Chinamasa.
-This faction was also comprised of figures such as Jonathan Moyo, Obert Mpofu, Oppah Muchinguri, Supa Mandiwanzira and Ignatius Chombo.
+Mnangagwa's faction was also known as the 'hardliners' comprised of ' the old guard' with members that had dominated Zimbabwe’s political scene since the 1980s.
+Some of the members allegedly supporting Mnangagwa were Jonathan Moyo and Patrick Chinamasa.
+This faction was also comprised of figures such as Obert Mpofu, Oppah Muchinguri, Supa Mandiwanzira and Ignatius Chombo.

 Suspensions and Expulsions